LittleFox-97/template/readme.md

 This is very useful because:

 - In order for a template to be usable by a wide range of people it makes no sense to specify for example a default value for the "author" variable.
-- Still, once you install a template you probably know who the author is going to be, and you don't want to type out that informattion a million times, so this way you can override defaults for a template.
+- Still, once you install a template you probably know who the author is going to be, and you don't want to type out that information a million times, so this way you can override defaults for a template.

 </details>